Daniel-KM/Omeka-S-module-Timeline/README.md

 TODO
 ----

+- [ ] Create a view helper and restructure the blocks.
 - [ ] Integrate attachments for the exhibit and improve the form (hide all by default except resource),
 - [ ] Integrate Numeric data type Interval and Duration (?).
 - [ ] Create the json for knightlab directly from the controller, not the js in view.